paulrobello/par_gpt/README.md

 --show-config                                                                       Show config [default: False] --yes-to-all          -y                                                            Yes to all prompts [default: False] --no-repl                                                                           Disable use of REPL tool. [default: False]
+--copy-to-clipboard                                                                 Copy output to clipboard --copy-from-clipboard                                                               Copy context or context location from clipboard
 --version             -v                                                                                                                                                                                                    │
 --help                                                                              Show this message and exit.
 ```